-The Board recognises and promotes the alignment of the interests of the directors, the CEO and executives with the long term interests of the shareholders.
+The Top Energy Board recognises and promotes the alignment of the interests of the directors, the CEO, and executives with the long-term interests of the shareholder.

 The Board will review annually, the remuneration structure and policy within the Company.
 In doing so, the Board may seek external advice from recognised and competent advisors.